 “NYBC takes great pride in the developments made by our Laboratory of Molecular Parasitology and its highly-dedicated team,” said Christopher D. Hillyer, MD, President and CEO of NYBC.
 “Making life-saving contributions to the many people who lack access to the available resources is central to NYBC’s mission.
 Today, we are delighted to share two landmark milestones towards achieving our purpose.”

 New York Blood Center (NYBC) is a nonprofit organization that is one of the largest independent, community-based blood centers in the country.
 Founded in 1964, NYBC, along with its partner organizations Community Blood Center of Greater Kansas City (CBC) and Innovative Blood Resources (IBR), based St. Paul, Minnesota, collect approximately 3,300 units of blood products each day, serving local communities of more than 25 million people in New York, New Jersey, parts of Connecticut and Pennsylvania, the Kansas City metropolitan area, Minnesota, and Nebraska.

-NYBC and its partners also provide a wide array of transfusion-related medical services, while NYBC’s National Cord Blood Program (NCBP) at the Howard P. Milstein Cord Blood Center is home to the world’s largest public cord blood bank.
+NYBC and its partners also provide a wide array of transfusion-related medical services, while NYBC’s National Cord Blood Program (NCBP) is home to the world’s largest public cord blood bank.
 NYBC is also home to a renowned research institute, which – among other milestones – led to the development of a Hepatitis B vaccine and innovative blood purification technology.